01 of 03

 02 of 03

 February is in the middle of San Francisco's rainy season.
 Sometimes, a winter storm can dump the entire monthly rainfall in a single day.
 But you may also enjoy bright, sunny weather during your visit.
 The average rainfall is 2.95 inches (7.4 cm).
-If the weather tries to turn your vacation into a soggy mess, try these things to do on a rainy day in San Francisco.
+If the weather tries to turn your vacation into a soggy mess, there are lots of things to do on a rainy day in San Francisco.

 In February, you can expect about 10 hours of daylight for exploring the city.
 Even during the rainy season, the city gets about 6.5 hours of sunshine per day, on the average.